s-jag/bill_chat_v2/README.md

 4. **Backend Query Endpoint** – writing the logic to accept a user query + bill ID, perform retrieval (with potential filtering), and call the LLM to produce an answer.
 5. **Prompt Design for QA** – constructing the prompt that feeds retrieved text to the LLM effectively (including examples of system instructions and user prompts).
 6. **Integration and Testing** – how to wrap this into an API (e.g., a Flask app or Firebase Cloud Function) and test it with example questions.
-7. **Foresight** – considerations for improvement, scaling, and ensuring accuracy (tying back to ZeroEntropy-like eval).
+7. **Foresight** – considerations for improvement, scaling, and ensuring accuracy.

 Throughout, we’ll use inline code and comments to clarify each step.
 Let’s get started.